5 Ways to Keep Your Job Search a Secret From Your Boss

-There can be some benefits to letting your boss know that you are looking for another job – for example, they might offer you a raise in an attempt to keep you around.
+There can be some benefits to letting your boss know that you are looking for another job opportunity – for example, they might offer you a raise in an attempt to keep you around.

 But being open about your job search can also backfire, because being seen as a flight-risk may have a negative effect on your reputation.
 You might be seen as disloyal, less trustworthy, and less reliable.
 If your current boss thinks less of you, they’ll make for a poor reference down the line.
 They may even decide to terminate your employment before you’ve landed a new job, leaving you totally unemployed – which not only hurts your bank account, but also your chances of getting a new position.